-Depression is the most common emotional response to chronic back pain and major (clinical) depression is the most concerning of this mood disorder.
-The symptoms of major depression occur daily for at least two weeks and include at least 5 symptoms:
+The symptoms of major depressive disorder occur daily for at least two weeks and include at least 5 symptoms:

-In research studies on depression in chronic low back pain, 32 to 82 percent of patients show some type of depression or depressive problem, with an average of 62.
+In research studies on the frequency depression in chronic low back pain, 32 to 82 percent of patients show some type of depression or depressive problem, with an average of 62.

-In one study it was found that the rate of major depression increased in a linear fashion with greater pain severity, and it was also found that the combination of chronic back pain and depression was associated with greater disability than either depression or chronic back pain alone.
+In one study it was found that the frequency of major depressive disorder increased in a linear fashion with greater pain severity, and it was also found that the combination of chronic back pain and depression was associated with greater disability than either depression or chronic back pain alone.